 Note: In a scenario where an external CA can be configured for one virtualization server, but not for the other, two separate backup hosts must be used.
 The VIRTUALIZATION HOSTS SECURE CONNECT ENABLED option must be set to YES for the backup host where the external CA can be configured.
+The VIRTUALIZATION HOSTS SECURE CONNECT ENABLED must be set to YESfor the backup host where the external CA can be configured.
 The option must be set to NO for the other backup host.